-1. What is epilepsy?
-2 Why is epilepsy a challenge for doctors and scientists? ۷. willy is opinopsy a challenge for doctors and scientists: 3.
-How does the brain get the energy it needs?
-4. What is the blood-brain barrier?
-5. What did the team of scientists discover about some people who have epilepsy?
-C RITICAL THINKING 1.
-What are your thoughts on the possible connection between the BBB and epilepsy?
+1. Why is epilepsy a challenge for doctors and scientists?
+2. How does the brain get energy?
+3. What is the blood-brain barrier?
+4. What theory did the team of scientists have?
+5. What did the team discover?
+CI 1.
+RITICAL THINKING What are your thoughts on the possible connection between the BBB and epilepsy?
+2. Do you think that this research could help to improve the lives of people with epilepsy?
+Explain your answer.